History of the Seattle Seahawks: 2023: Pete Carroll's final season

 The 2023 season proved to be a turning point where the Seahawks started with a 6–3 record and they went on to a 4-game losing streak.
-They would later match their 9-8 record from last season, however it wasn’t enough for them to make the playoffs.
+They would later match their 9-8 record from last season, however it wasn't enough for them to make the playoffs.

-On January 10, 2024, the Seahawks announced they released Pete Carroll where he was later place as Seahawks Advisor the next season.
+On January 10, 2024, the Seahawks fired Pete Carroll from his role as head coach, having been the longest-tenured coach in the franchise's history.
+Although he was allowed to remain on with the team in an advisory role, Carroll was hired two weeks later to become the head coach of the Las Vegas Raiders.

-2024: Mike MacDonald era begins
+2024–present: Mike MacDonald era

+2024: Narrowly missing playoffs

-On January 31, 2024, the Seattle Seahawks hired Baltimore Ravens defensive coordinator Mike MacDonald as the teams new head coach.
+On January 31, 2024, the Seattle Seahawks hired Baltimore Ravens defensive coordinator Mike Macdonald as the team's new head coach.
+The 2024 season saw the Seahawks finish with a 10–7 record, narrowly missing the playoffs, losing a strength of victory tie–breaker to their NFC West rival Los Angeles Rams.